Skip to main content

 Make the spec the artifact.
 Then gate CI on it.

-Requirements Markup Language is an XML format for software requirements with a deterministic toolchain: validate the spec, trace it to the code and tests that realize it, and fail the build when they drift apart.
-Built for codebases where an agent writes much of the code — and someone still has to know what the system is supposed to do.
+Requirements Markup Language is an XML format for software requirements (which your agent will write for you) with a deterministic toolchain: validate the spec, trace it to the code and tests that realize it, and fail the build when they drift apart.

 One command scaffolds a spec and an AGENTS.md — works with any coding agent: